Variety: Spice of life for bumble bees

-Category: Climate Hits: 0The yield and quality of many crops benefit from pollination, but it isn't just honey bees that do this work: bumble bees also have a role.
+Category: Climate Hits: 5The yield and quality of many crops benefit from pollination, but it isn't just honey bees that do this work: bumble bees also have a role.
 A team has used innovative molecular biological methods and traditional microscopy to investigate the pollen collecting behavior of honey bees and bumble bees in agricultural landscapes.
 It turns out bumble bees take much more pollen from different plant species than honey bees to satisfy their need for protein.

 Read more https://www.sciencedaily.com/releases/2020/12/201221134205.htm